-For a long time, I thought that once I got rid of my physical dependence on drugs and alcohol, I’d be fine.
+For a long time, I thought that once I got rid of my physical dependence on drugs and alcohol, I would be fine.
 After multiple rehab experiences and even more relapses, I started to realize that something definitely needed to change.
 At a subsequent detox and then rehab I learned that my problem centered in my mind and not my body.
-From this experience, I was introduced to the 12 step program of Alcoholics Anonymous, which saved my life.
+From this experience, I was introduced to the 12 step program of Alcoholics Anonymous at an alcohol addiction treatment center, which saved my life.

 I Had the Wrong Idea of a 12 Step Program

 I had heard of different 12 step programs like Alcoholics Anonymous and Narcotics Anonymous throughout my addiction.
 Every time I heard of one of these programs, I just thought that there was no way they could work for me.
-I heard that these were religious programs and I’m the type of person who didn’t know if God existed.
-The idea of a bunch of strangers telling me what to do and how to live didn’t sit well with me either.
+I heard that these were religious programs and I am the type of person who did not know if God existed.
+The idea of a bunch of strangers telling me what to do and how to live did not sit well with me either.
+It never seemed like entering one of these programs would be worth my time.

-I finally hit rock bottom and decided to continue the 12 step program of AA after leaving detox.
+I finally hit rock bottom and decided the best option for me was to continue the 12 step program of AA after leaving detox.
 I was sick and tired of my relapses and knew something had to change, so I started going to meetings.
 What happened was nothing short of amazing because I had spent my whole life thinking I was alone.
 I spent two decades thinking nobody understood me, but at meetings, I saw that everyone there was just like me.

 How a 12 Step Program Saved My Life